ivuorinen/starred/README.md

 - [255kb/stack-on-a-budget](https://github.com/255kb/stack-on-a-budget) - A collection of services with great free tiers for developers on a budget.
 Sponsored by Mockoon, the best mock API tool. https://mockoon.com
 - [Bogdanp/awesome-advent-of-code](https://github.com/Bogdanp/awesome-advent-of-code) - A collection of awesome resources related to the yearly Advent of Code challenge.
 - [EbookFoundation/free-programming-books](https://github.com/EbookFoundation/free-programming-books) - :books: Freely available programming books
+- [EthicalML/awesome-production-machine-learning](https://github.com/EthicalML/awesome-production-machine-learning) - A curated list of awesome open source libraries to deploy, monitor, version and scale your machine learning
 - [Hack-with-Github/Awesome-Hacking](https://github.com/Hack-with-Github/Awesome-Hacking) - A collection of various awesome lists for hackers, pentesters and security researchers
 - [HumanAIGC/AnimateAnyone](https://github.com/HumanAIGC/AnimateAnyone) - Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation
 - [LappleApple/awesome-leading-and-managing](https://github.com/LappleApple/awesome-leading-and-managing) - Awesome List of resources on leading people and being a manager.
 Geared toward tech, but potentially useful to anyone.